jmcmillan1873/terraform-aws-tech-test/NOTES.md

 ```

 # Summary of my proposed solutions
-1) To improve resilience, I've replaced the statically defined Web EC2 instance with Autoscaling group.
+1) To improve resilience, I've replaced the statically defined Web EC2 instance with Autoscaling group. (blueprints/techtest/autoscaling.tf)
-   In terms of best practice I've moved the EC2 instance to the private subnet, they're still accessible from the internet via the ALB which *is* in the public subnet.
+   In terms of best practice I've moved the EC2 instance to the private subnet, they're still accessible from the internet via the ALB which *is* in the public subnet.  (blueprints/techtest/vpc.tf)
+   Using the autoscale group meant that I needed to create a loadbalancer, defined in blueprints/techtest/albs.tf.
+   I've also added a dummy cert to allow SSL termination on the ALB rather than opting for http.
+The http listener on the ALB redirects to https (I imported the cert to ACM but didn't use Terraform for this.)

-2) I've written the blueprint in such a way that it can accomodate regions of a different size, e.g. the 3 AZ's in eu-west-1 or the 6 AZ's in us-east-1.
+2) I've written the blueprint in such a way that it can accomodate regions of a different size, e.g. the 3 AZ's in eu-west-1 or the 6 AZ's in us-east-1. (blueprints/techtest/vpc.tf)
    it does this by using map variablies (public_subnet_numbers & private_subnet_numbers) which allows us to link AZ's (e.g. 'a' for AzA) to the [netnum](https://www.terraform.io/docs/configuration/functions/cidrsubnet.html) we want to use within the cidr.
+   data.tf defines datasets that allow for easier interpolation of the subnet ids when defing other resources, e.g. the alb..

-3) Bastion server added, again as an autoscale group, this time with a max count of 1 for basic fault tolerance & auto recovery.
+3) Bastion server added, again as an autoscale group, this time with a max count of 1 for basic fault tolerance & auto recovery.(blueprints/techtest/autoscaling.tf)
-   Security groups have been configuired to only permit SSH access to the web tier from the bastion.
+   Security groups have been configuired to only permit SSH access to the web tier from the bastion. (blueprints/techtest/security_groups.tf)

+4) Basic lambda function, using the python3.7 runtime, deployed and publishing results to dynamodb.
+   blueprints/techtest/lambda.tf uploads the python script (blueprints/techtest/ec2reports-function.py.zip), sets up the function and configures the trigger to run it every hour
+   The lambda function queires the ec2 instances and writes their current status along with a ttl in epoch time, & and a human readable date/time stamp.
+   blueprints/techtest/dynamodb.tf creates the table for the the lambda function to write to.
-4) Basic lambda function deployed and publishing results to dynamodb.
-I've used the TTL feature in Dynamodb to ensure that items are cleared out after 24 hours.
+   I've used the TTL feature in Dynamodb to ensure that items are cleared out after 24 hours - it looks at the ttl attribute on each item to do this.

 # Overview & Context
 I've attempted to complete the solution using a terraform approach I've been used to: blueprints + environments.